First Hundred Years' War: Later campaigns and Richard’s death

+Conquest of the Angevin Empire under Philip Augustus: 1199-1214

+Dispute over the Angevin succession

 John Lackland succeeded his brother Richard.
-The succession was not unopposed: facing John was his nephew, the young Arthur of Brittany (12 years old), son of his elder brother Geoffrey, Duke of Brittany who died in 1186.
+The succession was not unopposed: facing John was his nephew, 12-year-old Arthur of Brittany, son of his elder brother Geoffrey, Duke of Brittany who died in 1186.
 Philip Augustus supported this rivalry, and while he had taken the position of John against Richard, this time he took the position of Arthur against John.
 Philip received the homage of Arthur, as Duke of Brittany, in spring 1199 for the counties of Anjou, Maine and Touraine.
 This allowed him to negotiate from a position of strength with John Lackland; thus the Treaty of Le Goulet was created in 1200 which aimed to settle the claims the Angevin kings of England had on French lands, with the exception of Aquitaine, in order to end the constant dispute over Normandy.
 The treaty was sealed by the marriage of Louis of France and Blanche of Castile, John's niece.

 However, the hostilities did not cease.
 Philip again took the cause of Arthur, and summoned John his vassal under the Treaty of Le Goulet for his actions in Aquitaine and Tours.
 John, naturally, did not present himself, and the court of France pronounced the confiscation of his fiefs.

 In the spring of 1202 Philip attacked Normandy while Arthur attacked Poitou, but the young duke was surprised by King John in the Battle of Mirebeau, and taken prisoner with his troops as well as his sister Eleanor, Fair Maid of Brittany.
-Arthur of Brittany disappeared in the following months, probably murdered in early 1203.
+Arthur of Brittany disappeared in the following months while in captivity, probably murdered in early 1203.
 Philip then provided support to vassals of Arthur and resumed his actions in Normandy in spring 1203.
 Philip ordered Eleanor be released, which John eventually refused.
-Philip dismantled the system of Norman castles, took Le Vaudreuil, and began the Siege of Chateau Gaillard in September 1203.
-Meanwhile, John made the mistake of leaving Normandy to go to England in December 1203.
-Chateau Gaillard fell 6 March 1204.
+In 1208 when it was believed that Arthur had died, Bretons supported his half-sister Alix to succeed instead of the captive Eleanor, whose claim was supported by John.